-- The title of the proposal; - The respondent's organization name, address, phone number and web address; - The name of the person authorized to negotiate contracts and make decisions for the organization their direct phone number and email address; - The total funds requested; - A proposal summary briefly describing the services to be provided; and - The authorized signature and submittal date. - ii.
-Organizational Capability and Qualifications The respondent must provide an overview of its organization and staff, capability and qualifications to successfully carry out the YES services described herein.
-This description should not exceed four (4) and pages must include: - A company history including the organization's mission, vision, governance structure, and legal status; - The number of employees, including an organizational chart specific to the proposed service delivery plan as an attachment; - The qualifications of all key management and staff conducting the proposed services and their expertise serving youth and young adults with unique needs and barriers, include resumes, job descriptions and/or profiles for all key staff as attachments and an organizational chart; - The experience and/or prior work that demonstrates expertise in executing and delivering the services described in this solicitation, including specific workforce services, along with performance outcomes, the organization and/or key staff have provided to youth and young adults; - The experience administering and complying with the programmatic and fiscal requirements of federal, state and local funds; and - The utilization of client tracking and/or management information systems, and the past/current experience the organization and key staff possess in real-time reporting of participant activities in these systems.
+- The title of the proposal; - The respondent's organization name, address, phone number and web address; - The name of the person authorized to negotiate contracts and make decisions for the organization their direct phone number and email address; - The total funds requested; - A proposal summary briefly describing the services to be provided; and - The authorized signature and submittal date.

+ii.
+Organizational Capability and Qualifications

+The respondent must provide an overview of its organization and staff, capability and qualifications to successfully carry out the YES Indy services described herein.
+This description should not exceed four (4) and pages must include:

+- A company history including the organization's mission, vision, governance structure, and legal status; - The number of employees, including an organizational chart specific to the proposed service delivery plan as an attachment;

+- The qualifications of all key management and staff conducting the proposed services and their expertise serving youth and young adults with unique needs and barriers, include resumes, job descriptions and/or profiles for all key staff as attachments and an organizational chart; - The experience and/or prior work that demonstrates expertise in executing and delivering the services described in this solicitation, including specific workforce services, along with performance outcomes, the organization and/or key staff have provided to youth and young adults; - The experience administering and complying with the programmatic and fiscal requirements of federal, state and local funds; and - The utilization of client tracking and/or management information systems, and the past/current experience the organization and key staff possess in real-time reporting of participant activities in these systems. - Does your agency have a stated commitment to diversity, equity, and inclusion in your governing strategic plans or program policies?
+If so, please share that statement.